Nimbleworks/css-breakpoint.jquery/README.md

 ##Usage

-Insert the following rule into any stylesheet you want to detect changing the content attribute to the key you would like to use.
+Insert the following rule into any stylesheet you want to detect, changing the content attribute to the key you would like to use.

 ````css
 body:after {